mattheu/HM-Gallery/readme.txt

 = 1.0 =
 * Forked HM Portfolio
+* HM Core is required, but not part of HM Gallery
-* Removed a lot - all but the very core functionality..
+* Removed a lot.
 * Rewritten some.
-* Added some new features.
+* Added some new features (not many).

 == Screenshots ==

 1. The Gallery box on the Add New/Edit Entry page.
-2. The HM Gallery Settings page
-3. The Gallery post type page

 == Installation ==